 The main role of a parent in any young players' development, particularly those in the Saints Academy, is to support but not manage their child's rugby development.
 It is vital that a degree of independence is placed upon the player to learn for themselves and implement the routines and programmes devised for them by the expert coaches and conditioners at Franklin's Gardens.
 Of course, parents can provide encouragement, motivation and assistance to follow the correct guidelines, particularly nutritionally and fitness-wise, but ultimately it is down to the individual themselves to maintain the necessary discipline.
 In order to have been considered for the Saints Academy, any player's parents will have provided vital emotional support, something which will also continue to prove beneficial throughout their development.

 WHAT HAPPENS IF A PLAYER IS RELEASED BY THE ACADEMY?

-Though every player registered or contracted will not make it all the way to first team level with the Saints, opportunities will remain available throughout rugby.
-As previously mentioned, the Saints will only take on those players they believe have the ability to succeed at a higher level and so it is fair to assume that any released player will still possess a high amount of quality.
+Though every player registered or contracted will not make it all the way to first team level with Saints, opportunities will remain available throughout rugby.
+As previously mentioned, Saints will only take on those players they believe have the ability to succeed at a higher level and so it is fair to assume that any released player will still possess a high amount of quality.

 Sometimes a player simply needs to find a club that fits their style of play and personality to realise their potential and in other cases, late developers could well make a return to the top level at a later age.
 Either way, opportunities will almost certainly be available throughout the National Leagues on a semi-professional or amateur basis.
-In any case, the Saints will do their utmost to help released players find the right path for their future in any field and many players go on to enjoy a successful career in rugby, outside of rugby or both.
+In any case, Saints will do their utmost to help released players find the right path for their future in any field and many players go on to enjoy a successful career in rugby, outside of rugby or both.